 Although Washington DC is an expensive city, there are affordable living options in the vicinity of campus.
 Because Catholic University is located on the Metro's Red Line, this provides interns with access to affordable housing in both DC and Maryland.
 For more information please take a look at Catholic University's off campus website: http://housing.cua.edu/offcampus.cfm.

 What are the staff dynamics like at the Center?

 The staff at our Center is comprised of five full-time psychologists, one full-time licensed social worker, one part-time psychologist, one part-time social worker, and one part-time psychiatric nurse practitioner.
 The staff is collegial and maintains an open door policy.
 Interns are encouraged to collaborate with staff from different disciplines in order to broaden their training experience.

 When will interviews take place?

-Interviews will take place from December 21st and 22nd of 2020 and the week of January 4th – 8th of 2021.
-All interviews will take place via videoconference, most likely via Zoom.
+Interviews will take place the week of January 11-15, 2021 via Zoom.
 The applicants are interviewed by the entire staff and one of the interns.
 Staff members interview the intern applicants in teams of two or three interviewers.
-Each interview lasts approximately 50 minutes.
+Each interview lasts approximately 40 minutes.
 The entire interview process lasts approximately three hours, including an opportunity to meet with current interns to ask more informal questions.